nerves-project/nerves/docs/Connecting to Nerves Target.md

 Here is how to override the default, for `rpi3` as an example:

 1. Look in the README of your target's system's documentation for a UART port name.
 For example, [`nerves_system_rpi3`](https://hexdocs.pm/nerves_system_rpi3/readme.html)
-1. locate the `erlinit` configuration, which is typically found in your Nerves project's `config/target.exs` file
+1. Locate your project's `erlinit` configuration which is normally in your project's `config/target.exs` file
-1. add `ctty` option with a UART port name as a value
+1. Add a `ctty` option with the UART port name as a value

 ```diff
  config :nerves,